turbot/steampipe-plugin-aws/docs/tables/aws_cloudwatch_log_event.md

 **Important notes:**

 - You **_must_** specify `log_group_name` in a `where` clause in order to use this table.
+- For improved performance, it is advised that you use the optional qual `timestamp` to limit the result set to a specific time period.
 - This table supports optional quals.
 Queries with optional quals are optimised to use CloudWatch filters.
 Optional quals are supported for the following columns:
   - `filter`
   - `log_stream_name`